-- Save your presentation on a USB memory stick (and have a backup) and bring these with you to the Speaker Service Centre.
+- Save your presentation on a USB memory stick (and as a backup, a 2nd USB memory stick or a laptop) and bring these with you to the Speaker Service Centre.

-- As a rule of thumb not more than one slide per minute is a recommended.
+- As a rule of thumb not more than one slide per minute is recommended.

 - We recommend you make your slides as concise as possible by keeping texts short and avoiding too many bullet points.